 The final winner and the market:

 Though which technology comes out as winner is not clear, but what is clear is nano device fabrication is hitting a cross-road junction.
 There are lot of forces both geo-political, market and technology working to take control of the next gen chip fabrication.
-Its fight for controlling nanodevice economics to dominate the technology world.
+It Is a fight for controlling nanodevice economics to dominate the technology world.
 The idea is not only to offer the best technology in some case, or the cheap tech in other case, but both are aimed at how to finish the competitor and leverage their present strength and infrastructure.
 The partnerships among competitors keep changing based the changing common-factor.
 What the trend seen is, the number of players are increasing.
 Asia is on the path of having highest number of semiconductor fabs in the world.
 China has lots of fabs and more is on the plan, Brazil has one semiconductor fab and is expanding, and India soon going to have two fabs.
 In a news report from Sputnik News, Alexander Yakunin, CEO of Russian United Instrument Corporation said "By 2020, 95 percent of key components of our [military] technology will be domestically produced".
 India's 'Make In India' move is also aimed at local production of electronics components.
 Amid all these, fabless business model is still a winner.